retaildevcrews/ngsa-asb/docs/Automation-Observability.md

 - dashboard will be created to show history of runbook job status
 - will also attempt to show state of resources that runbooks affect. ex: status of clusters, firewall, and gateway
 - will include documentation of how to use the information of the dashboard to troubleshoot

+### Troubleshooting with Log Analytics

+TODO: how to use data from log analytics for troublehooting, with example queries

+- which log analytics?
+  - dev hub log analytics
+  - automation account has multiple runbooks that span hub/spoke and dev/preprod resources
+  - not taking on the scope of reorganizing in this task
+  - TODO:
+    - there might be a task for this already. find and link.
+    - make a note about this decision in this task.

 ### Fixing issues